 - Temperature should increase to about 130 degrees Fahrenheit for three days in a row when composting in order to get the compost started and active.

 - Turn the compost pile if the temperature is too high, turning it can cool it down.

 - Low temperature may be because of high or low moisture in the pile, compaction and lack of oxygen in the pile, or an uneven ratio of carbon to nitrogen.

 - Your compost should be between 50-60% moisture

 - When holding a handful of compost, it should not drip from hand or have water released when squeezed; however, compost contents should stay intact and be glistening with water.

 - If contents crumble or fall apart there is too little moisture.

 Regular Monitoring is beneficial to the compost and good for beginners because it is more likely to ensure quality compost.

 And lastly, remember, 13% of all municipal waste is food scraps from homes and restaurants: that’s 30 million tons of food a year in the landfill.
 Backyard composting will go a long way in providing for a healthier planet.

-For more information on composting, go online to your state’s Department of Environmental Conservation or Agency of Natural Resources web pages.
+For more information on composting, download Cabot’s Small Steps Toward Sustainability educational program for kids and adults, or go online to your state’s Department of Environmental Conservation or Agency of Natural Resources web pages.
 They’ll have lots of information and helpful people to point you in the right direction.

 If you enjoyed this post, you’ll love these!